Writing is, of course, an abstract medium.

 The rain came down in sheets, soaking his clothes.
 He had to hold his umbrella sideways, as much to stay dry as to keep it from flying away.
 He hated rain, at this moment more than ever.

 She sploshed into a puddle, soaking her feet instantly, and swore.
-As if damning the water to hell would make its situation worse.
-Gusting wind flung a thousand droplets against her face, pouring down her cheeks and jaw in icy runnels, plastering her hair against her temples.
-She huddled into the umbrella, held more like a shield now, and staggered through the biting cold, cursing whatever Greek deity had dreamed up the hellish notion of precipitation in the first place.
-Yes, O Hella, god of Dammit, let’s dump an entire ocean on the people from five miles up in the sky, ten million drops at a time.
+The gusting wind flung droplets against her face, pouring down her cheeks and jaw in icy runnels, plastering her hair against her temples.
+She huddled into the umbrella like a shield and staggered through the biting cold.
+Chance of precipitation, said the weather man.
+More like dumping an entire ocean from the sky, ten million drops at a time.
 What an asshole.

 But that’s so much work!
 It’s like four times the woooords!